fekberg/blog.filipekberg.se/Snow/_posts/2015-03-26-getting-started-with-raygun-in-dotnet-now-on-pluralsight.md

 <li>ASP.NET applications</li>
 </ul>

+Watch the course on Pluralsight: [Getting Started with Raygun in .NET](http://www.pluralsight.com/courses/raygun-dotnet-getting-started)

 I hope you enjoy my work on this course, please leave me a comment if you end up watching the course and let me know if it helps you!